thepalmtrees/trader-jose-api/README.md

 ### Data sources
 The Trader Joe UI, the legacy API and the analytics dashboard fetch data from both [smart contracts](https://github.com/traderjoe-xyz/joe-core) and [thegraph](https://github.com/traderjoe-xyz/joe-subgraphs).

-This new API does the same, but when possible, it also fetches data from different sources, such as [Moralis](https://moralis.io/) (for example token price) or [Covalent](https://www.covalenthq.com/) (pools).
+This new API does the same, but when possible, it also fetches data from different sources, such as [Moralis](https://moralis.io/) (for example token price or calling smart contract methods), [Covalent](https://www.covalenthq.com/) (pools), or Yield Monitor (farms).
 Adding more data sources is definitely possible, but at the moment, other sources are not as reliable as the ones being used.
-For example, Yield Monitor has been considered for farms, but we can rely only in some parts of their response.

 The more complete and production-ready these data sources are, the less this API will depend on thegraph.